resque/resque/README.markdown

 3. Push to your branch - `git push origin my_branch`
 4. Create a [Pull Request](http://help.github.com/pull-requests/) from your branch
 5. That's it!

-You might want to checkout our [Contributing][cb] wiki page for information on coding standards, new features, etc.

 Mailing List